Abu Dhabi unveils SteerAI, new tech venture set to transform industrial vehicles into autonomous powerhouses

 PHOTO

-- New venture, powered by VentureOne, the ATRC’s commercialization arm, will begin with ground vehicles and expand to sea

-Abu Dhabi,United Arab Emirates: The Advanced Technology Research Council’s (ATRC) commercialization arm, VentureOne, has launched SteerAI, which offers an advanced mobility system powered by AI that can transform standard industrial vehicles into autonomous powerhouses.
+The Advanced Technology Research Council’s (ATRC) commercialisation arm, VentureOne, has launched SteerAI, which offers an advanced mobility system powered by AI that can transform standard industrial vehicles into autonomous powerhouses.

 Catering to both the logistics and defense sectors to begin, SteerAI uses a hardware kit, software stack, and fleet management system to allow autonomous ground vehicles to tackle complex missions with high precision and efficiency, saving time and resources while protecting human workforces.
 SteerAI’s technology was developed by experts from the Technology Innovation Institute (TII), the ATRC’s applied research arm.